 Isabel Leonard as Cherubino sings “Vuoi che sapete“ to Sally Matthew's Countess at Glyndebourne in 2012

 Susanna (sometimes with the Countess's help) starts to undress and re-dress Cherubino in women's clothes, “Venite, inginocchiatevi“, flirting with him all the while.

 Diana Damrau's Susanna dresses Monica Bacelli's Cherubino from La Scala in 2006

-Susanna leaves and the Countess finds her ribbon, which Cherubino stole from Susanna in Act I. There is some fretting over a cut he has and his pale skin and his tears almost win the Countess's affection, when her husband knocks on the door demanding entry.
-Terrified they hide Cherubino in the walk-in closet and lock the door.
+Susanna leaves, and the Countess finds her ribbon, which Cherubino stole from Susanna in Act I. There is some fretting over a cut he has and his pale skin and his tears almost win the Countess's affection when her husband knocks on the door demanding entry.
+Terrified, they hide Cherubino in the walk-in closet and lock the door.
 The Count enters and thrusts Figaro's forged note at his wife.
-Cherubino panics and makes a clatter from the closet.
+Cherubino panics and makes a clatter in the closet.